-- 1. Comprehend the origin and concept of landscape architecture and understand the significanceof influencing trends and methodology practiced during various period of time in the evolution oflandscape architecture. - Identify the botanical characteristics of landscape elements and wisely choose the rightplants and trees as per the Landscape design requirement. - Categorize various man-made elements of landscape and the importance of eachelements for landscape design witharchitecture (building) from the beginning through site planning.
+1. Comprehend the origin and concept of landscape architecture and understand the significance of influencing trends and methodology practiced during various period of time in the evolution oflandscape architecture.

+- 2. Identify the botanical characteristics of landscape elements and wisely choose the rightplants and trees as per the Landscape design requirement. - Categorize various man-made elements of landscape and the importance of eachelements for landscape design - 4.
+Comprehend the significance of Landscape architecture and incorporate it along witharchitecture (building) from the beginning through site planning.